- Online Training

 Whether the problem stems from that coach wanting to control the strength and conditioning program, unwillingness to listen to the advice of the strength coach, or the fact that they simply do not want to be a team player, how you handle situations that arise with difficult coaches can dictate your mental stress levels as well as your satisfaction with your job in general.

 The ideas below are by no means an exhaustive list of methods for conflict resolution.
 Also, some people will be a challenge to work with regardless of your approach or demeanor.
 However, in my experience, these ideas can make a big difference in reducing and sometimes diffusing situations that arise with difficult sport coaches.
+Keep reading to learn how to deal with a difficult coach.

 First and foremost, communication is essential between strength and conditioning staff and coaching staff.
 I highly recommend meeting with the sport coaching staff weekly; even if the meeting is five minutes of discussing how the athletes are performing, upcoming practice or competition notes, and any concerns from the sport coaches.
 Eliminating any potential disconnects or “walls” between each staff will go a long way in preventing temper flare ups due to miscommunication.
 Normally, this will take extra work from the strength and conditioning staff, who will likely have to seek out and schedule regular meetings with the sport coach(es).
 This extra bit of effort will reduce your stress in the future.
 Don’t overlook this step.